quire-io/guide/_docs/tasklistad-06-get-notified.md

 ---
 You will be notified of new updates, upcoming tasks or overdue tasks in different places.

-- [Notifications](/guide/reminders/) at the bell icon at the upper-right corner of your Quire workspace.
+- [Notifications](/guide/reminders/) at the bell icon at the upper right corner of your Quire workspace.

 	![bell icon notifications]({{ site.url }}{{ site.baseurl }}/assets/images/get-notified/notifications_quire_workspace.png)